jasmith79/playlister/README.md

 ## Using Playlister

-Fire up the Terminal app on your platform of choice. **NOTE**: Windows® users should use powershell instead of cmd.
+Fire up the Terminal on your platform of choice. **NOTE**: Windows® users should use powershell instead of cmd: I tried to get unicode working properly on cmd, I really did, but alas it was not worth the time investment when it works out-of-the-box in powershell.

-Type
+Then type

 `playlister /path/to/exported/itunes/playlists/xml/ -v`